Responsible Conduct of Research

 Research and training programs are requirements through federal sponsors including the National Science Foundation (NSF), the National Institutes of Health (NIH), and others.
 These requirements stipulate that undergraduate students, graduate students and post-doctoral researchers conducting research under funded programs must receive training in Responsible Conduct of Research (RCR).
 Every University receiving grant support from the NSF and specific funded programs through the NIH must have in place an RCR program as a condition for accepting these grants.

-At Binghamton all undergraduate students, graduate students, and post-doctoral researchers supported in any part by a grant from the NSF or the NIH are required to complete an online training program.
+At Binghamton University all undergraduate students, graduate students, and post-doctoral researchers supported in any part by a grant from the NSF or the NIH are required to complete an online training program.

 Binghamton University utilizes Collaborative Institutional Training Initiative (CITI) to complete online training programs.
 This same program is in use by many research-intensive universities nationwide.

 Click HERE and log in via the blue LOG IN button and then click "LOG IN THROUGH MY INSTITUTION" and chose SUNY-University at Binghamton.
 If you do not have an account chose I do not have an account and enter your pods

 After you log in You will see the Main Menu:

 Click Add a Course: